alexch/codelikethis/public/projects/geo_vermonter.md

   * Guess the town, not the county
   * Daily Challenge - every user uses the same point
   * Burlington Challenge - guess the neigborhood
-  * High Score - keep showing the best scores, and save the high score list using [LocalStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) so it persists across game sessions.  **BEWARE** that the values can only be strings, so you must use `JSON.stringify` on the way in and `JSON.parse` on the way out.